em-esz/hekto-pixel/README.md

 POST /animation/play/{name} you can start an animation

 Available animations
-- test
+- plasma
-- ledblink - blinks the LED built into the ESP32 controller
+- text - displays a scrolling text
 - noise - sets every pixel on the board to a random color

 # web GUI - go to /web